WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 I become angry when anyone tries to indoctrinate young people.
 I am as bad as the proponents of the “rapture,” in this respect.
 I had best continue to be reasonable.

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You travel over land and sea to win a single convert, and when he becomes one, you make him twice as much a son of hell as you are.”
-(Matthew 23:15—NIV)
+(Matthew 23:15)

 Of all the exhortations the pastor could have given a young person, such as the necessity for moral purity, honesty, truthfulness, faithfulness, kindness, courtesy, respect for authority, teachableness, the value of diligence, initiative, and hard work, even a readiness to test the spirits of a meeting if the pastor wished to get into spiritual matters, instead he brought up this miserable, decaying aspect of Dispensationalism.
 (You can tell from my words that I am not favorably disposed toward the doctrine and also am somewhat emotionally involved.)

 This is the problem with Christian teaching today.
-Instead of instructing the believers to keep the commandments of Christ so they may present to the unsaved community the light of good works, of righteous behavior, of integrity, of a morally pure life, we talk about that which is absolutely useless in meeting the needs of God and man: grace as an excuse for lawlessness, the pre-tribulation “rapture” of the believers to avoid suffering, how to get rich by faith, how to control the universe by imaging and positive thinking, how to get into politics so we can force the unsaved to keep the moral laws of God when we ourselves are not being conformed to the image of Christ, and now how to cast aside one’s good judgment and be ready to jerk, twitch, fall in a swoon, and bark like a dog in the assembly.
+Instead of instructing the believers to keep the commandments of Christ so they may present to the unsaved community the light of good works, of righteous behavior, of integrity, of a morally pure life, we talk about something that is absolutely useless in meeting the needs of God and man: grace as an excuse for lawlessness, the pre-tribulation “rapture” of the believers to avoid suffering, how to get rich by faith, how to control the universe by imaging and positive thinking, how to get into politics so we can force the unsaved to keep the moral laws of God when we ourselves are not being conformed to the image of Christ, and now how to cast aside one’s good judgment and be ready to jerk, twitch, fall in a swoon, and bark like a dog in the assembly.

 Things are going to the dogs in more ways than one.